dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/effective-defense-against-distributed-brute-force-attacks.md

 <h3>Problems with this pattern</h3>
 <ul>
     <li>If a genuine user makes a mistake shortly after an attack, they might end up with a long response time.</li>
-    <li>The website ends up wasting threads unnecessarily.
+    <li>The website ends up unnecessarily wasting threads.
 This can result in a potential DOS attack again!?</li>
 </ul>

 <h2>Implement a challenge like a CAPTCHA</h2>
 <p>This appraoch is trying to stop automated bots from brute forcing an account by implementing a challenge, which supposedly can only be accomplished by a human.
-Captchas are a very popular solution, but there are many other creative approches to filter humans from machines.</p>
+Captchas are a very popular solution, but there are many other creative approches to filter humans from machines which work on the same assumption.</p>
 <h3>Problems with this pattern</h3>
 <ul>
     <li>Bad user experience for the geuine user.</li>